raspberrypilearning/space-talk/en/step_3.md

 ## Pico plays a sound

-Sprites can emote in different ways.
-You will add code blocks to start playing a sound when Pico is clicked.
+A sprite can have code, costumes and sounds to change the way it looks and what it does.
+You will add code blocks to make Pico emote with words and sound when the sprite is clicked.

 To use blocks you can click on them in the Blocks menu.